The Sound Hits You First: A Journey Into the Heart of Iguazu Falls

 Getting There

 Stay in Puerto Iguazu if you want restaurants and nightlife (such as it is).
 The Sheraton inside the park is the only hotel with direct park access — overpriced but undeniably convenient.
-I stayed at a guesthouse in town for $45 a night and took the bus both mornings.
+A guesthouse in town runs about $45 a night, and the bus works fine both mornings.

-I'd book the full moon walk further in advance.
-I'd bring a second pair of shoes.
-I'd skip the Brazil side entirely — controversial take, I know, but the Argentina side has better trails, closer views, and the boat ride, while the Brazil side gives you one panoramic viewpoint that's spectacular but brief.
+Book the full moon walk further in advance.
+Bring a second pair of shoes.
+Skip the Brazil side entirely — a controversial take, but the Argentina side has better trails, closer views, and the boat ride, while the Brazil side gives you one panoramic viewpoint that's spectacular but brief.
 If you only have one day, stay on the Argentina side.